-Providers should be aware that they can charge for meals and snacks as part of a funded entitlement place, and that they can also charge for consumables, such as nappies or sun cream, and additional services, such as trips and specialist tuition.
-Consumables are items that are used by the child and must not include standard items that all children must have access to, such as standard art resources e.g., paint, or PPE for staff to support personal hygiene requirements.
+Schools should be aware that they can charge for meals and snacks as part of a funded entitlement place, and that they can also charge for consumables, such as nappies or sun cream, and additional services, such as trips and specialist tuition.
+Consumables are items that are used by the child and must not include standard items that all children must have access to, such as standard art resources e.g., paint, or PPR for staff to support personal hygiene requirements.

-Local authorities should ensure that providers are mindful of the impact of additional charges on parents, especially the most disadvantaged.
+Local authorities should ensure that schools are mindful of the impact of additional charges on parents, especially the most disadvantaged.

-Providers who choose to offer the funded entitlements are responsible for setting their own policy on providing parents with options for alternatives to additional charges, including waiving or reducing the cost of meals and snacks or allowing parents to supply their own meals and consumables.
-Providers should make their policy clear in writing to parents prior to a child taking up a place.
+Schools who choose to offer the funded entitlements are responsible for setting their own policy on how to respond to parents who choose not to access any optional services offered, with options including waiving or reducing the cost of meals and snacks or allowing parents to supply their own meals and consumables.
+Schools should make their policy clear in writing to parents prior to a child taking up a place.